NVIDIA/warp/docs/modules/runtime.rst

 Type Conversions
 ################

 Warp is particularly strict regarding type conversions and does not perform *any* implicit conversion between numeric types.
-The user is responsible for ensuring types for most arithmetric operators match, e.g.: ``x = float(0.0) + int(4)`` will result in an error.
+The user is responsible for ensuring types for most arithmetic operators match, e.g.: ``x = float(0.0) + int(4)`` will result in an error.
 This can be surprising for users that are accustomed to C-type conversions but avoids a class of common bugs that result from implicit conversions.

 .. note:: Warp does not currently perform implicit type conversions between numeric types.
 Users should explicitly cast variables to compatible types using constructors like ``int()``, ``float()``, ``wp.float16()``, ``wp.uint8()`` etc.